clinthoward/clinthoward.github.io/_posts/2017-04-02-NRL Machine Learning.md

 warnings.filterwarnings("ignore", category=DeprecationWarning)
 ```

 ## 2. Data IO

 We'll be using historical NRL data obtained from: http://www.aussportsbetting.com/data/ Which comes with the disclaimer "The following data set may contain errors.
 It is a condition of use that you do not rely upon the information provided in this spreadsheet when making wagering decisions.
 Please verify everything for yourself."

 We'll also use a dataset which shows the top 4 places in each year of the competition since 2009.
+Some things to look out for in the data include:
+* Multiple names for the same team
+* Draws

 ```python